RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: Experimental Framework

 \subsection{Training and evaluation details}

 For the semi-supervised and unsupervised \textit{RemixIT}'s teachers we pre-train the corresponding models following the supervised training process (Section \ref{sec:remix_method:supervised_training}) and MixIT (Section \ref{sec:remix_method:mixit}), respectively.
-Although \textit{RemixIT} can work with any valid signal-level loss functions (Equations \ref{eq:mixit_loss}, \ref{eq:student_train}), we choose the negative scale-invariant signal to distortion ratio (SI-SDR) \cite{sisdr} for training all models:
+Although \textit{RemixIT} can theoretically work with any valid signal-level loss functions (Equations \ref{eq:mixit_loss}, \ref{eq:student_train}), we choose the negative scale-invariant signal to distortion ratio (SI-SDR) \cite{sisdr} for training all models:

 $\alpha = \widehat{y}^\top y /\|y\|^2$ makes the loss invariant to the scale of the estimated source $\widehat{y}$ and the target signal $y$.
 By setting $\alpha=1$, SI-SDR becomes equivalent with SNR.
 We train all models using the Adam optimizer \cite{adam} with a batch size of $B=2$ and an initial learning rate of $10^{-3}$ which is divided by $2$ every $6$ epochs.
+We fix those hyper-parameters after some early experimentation with the validation set of LFSD.
 For all experiments, during training we assume that we do not have access to the input SNR distribution and thus, we mix a clean and a noise source without altering their corresponding power ratio.
 However, for the in-domain supervised training setup with DNS we randomly mix clean speech and noise recordings with SNR from a uniform distribution of $[-2, 20]dB$, which has been shown to be effective for multiple sound separation setups \cite{tzinis2020twostep,zeghidour2021wavesplit,subakan2021attention}.
 Finally, we normalize all input mixture waveforms by subtracting their mean and dividing by their standard deviation before feeding them to each model.
 We train and test models which operate at a $16$kHz sampling rate.

 The robustness of all speech enhancement models is measured using the SI-SDR \cite{sisdr}, the short-time objective intelligibility (STOI) \cite{stoi} and the perceptual evaluation of speech quality (PESQ) \cite{pesq}.
 We evaluate the model checkpoints after $100$ epochs for the pre-trained teachers and the supervised models and after $60$ epochs for all the other configurations.